 Transforming a regular craft into a remarkable revolution.

 Research at NTU is rewriting the perception of textile fabrics and yarns.
-Here, academics knit space satellite antennae, and create electronically active yarns that can “light up”, “hear” and “harvest solar energy”.
+Here, researchers knit space satellite antennae, and create electronically active yarns that can “light up”, “hear” and “harvest solar energy”.

-Researchers from the Advanced Textiles Research Group (ATRG) are knitting antenna reflectors from ultra-fine metal wire to help send and receive radio signals in orbit.
+Researchers Tilak Dias and William Hurley from the Advanced Textiles Research Group (ATRG) are knitting antenna reflectors from ultra-fine metal wire to help send and receive radio signals in orbit.

 The project – in collaboration with space technology business Oxford Space Systems – is focused on creating lightweight antennas knitted from gold wire to withstand solar radiation.